-a) This menu will display a screen showing the Diesel Particulate Filter (DPF) regeneration choices available.
+a) This menu will display a screen showing the Diesel Particulate Filter (DPF) regeneration choices available as well as the time since the last regeneration was completed.
 The machine is factory set to allow for un-inhibited regenerations of the DPF.
 It can be set to inhibit the regeneration process by selecting the option.
 There is also an option to request a regeneration from this menu.
 See the Maintenance section of this manual for additional information regarding the DPF regeneration process.